facebook

 Shop now at cb2.com

-The Sargon Dining Table has an eye-catching bell-shaped pedestal base in wire-brushed black oak.
-The tabletop is made from genuine bluestone, adding an industrial edge to its overall style.
-You'll see subtle color and white mineral lines in the stone, giving it a stunning natural texture.
+The Myron Dining Table has an eye-catching bell-shaped pedestal.
+The table is made from solid Sheesham, adding an industrial edge to its overall style.

-"This black oak table works great for those who want a transitional style.
+"This black wood table works great for those who want a transitional style.
 It's current without feeling too modern, leaving your dining space elevated and fresh," said Brianna Untener.

 Pros:

-• Each table is unique due to natural variations in the black oak base and bluestone top
+• Each table is unique due to natural variations in the solid sheesham.

 • White glove delivery is available